 3.6.
-Compensation Policy
+Board compensation policy

-In 2009, the total compensation earned by the members of the Board of Directors of the parent company was €2,493,000, including both the estimated compensation linked to earnings and the salaries of those members of the Board who are employees.
+In 2010, the total compensation earned by the members of the Board of Directors of the parent company was €2,495,000, including both the estimated compensation linked to earnings and the salaries of those members of the Board who are employees.